 “The mutations produce a signal to the cancer cells to stay alive, grow and spread, and these drugs can silence that signal,” says David Ross Camidge, MD, PhD, director of the lung cancer program at the University of Colorado Cancer Center.
 “It’s not a cure, but it can suppress the disease.”

 While the majority of people with lung cancer have at least some history of smoking, these targetable mutations are probably not related to smoking, says Dr. Camidge.
-Now there are licensed targeted therapies available for four different mutant forms of lung cancer (EGFR, ALK, ROS1, and BRAF), and roughly one quarter of all people with lung cancer in the Western world test positive for one of these mutations, says Dr. Camidge.
+Now there are licensed targeted therapies available for several different mutant forms of lung cancer (EGFR, ALK, ROS1, RET and BRAF), and roughly one quarter of all people with lung cancer in the Western world test positive for one of these mutations, says Dr. Camidge.
 That percentage increases dramatically, though, in young people with the disease.
 According to preliminary results from the Genomics of Young Lung Cancer Study, 77 percent of patients under the age of 40 had either the EGFR, ALK or ROS1 mutation.3 The study was launched in 2014 by the Bonnie Addario Lung Cancer Foundation, a non-profit organization aiming to eradicate lung cancer through research, early detection, education and treatment.